 Sarcasm is something that can easily cause misunderstandings in the off-line world.
 Online makes sarcasm even more difficult.
 You lose that eye contact, body language and tone of voice that helps to communicate your sarcastic comment.

 Add to that, you have to be a pretty good writer to be able to successfully relay sarcasm with the written word.
 As well as making sure that the level of the sarcasm is what you want to portray.

 The primary reason to avoid sarcasm in email is that you leave the level of sarcasm to be determined by the recipient.
 That’s pretty risky.

 - A cutting, often ironic remark intended to wound.

 - A form of wit that is marked by the use of sarcastic language and is intended to make its victim the butt of contempt or ridicule.

-If you are not careful, sarcasm can be amplified by a power of 10!
-Based on the situation and the emotions involved the recipient may very well read into your sarcastic statement intent and tone that you did not mean.
+If you are not careful, sarcasm can be amplified by a power of 10.
+This can vary based on the situation, relationship and the emotions involved.
+The recipient may very well read into your sarcastic statement intent and tone that you did not mean.
 And much more than you intended.

-In professional communications sarcasm should be avoided entirely.
+In professional email communications avoid sarcasm entirely.
 I’ve yet to see a situation where using sarcasm enhanced or clarified a situation.
-Instead it “rubbed salt in the wound” or was perceived as condescending.
+Instead your comment could be viewed as “rubbing salt in the wound”, perceived as condescending or worse, appear unprofessional.

-If you find you are being sarcastic in an email ask yourself what are your intentions in doing so.
-Maybe it’s best you wait until the next day to see if you feel the same, or if your sense of humor is something that will be appreciated by the other side.
+If you find you are being sarcastic in an email, first consider what your intentions are in doing so.
+Then read your email out loud before clicking send.
+You may find it’s best you wait until the next day to see if you feel the same.